Table of Contents

 - how it's made

 - what ingredients are used and where they are sourced

-New dog owners may not realize that registering your dog is mandatory in many states, so you may need a pet licence.
+For example, new dog owners may not realize that registering their dog is mandatory in many states so you may need a pet licence.

 - reward the dog for doing what you want